 Brian Joyeux

-Thanks to the open kitchen in the heart of the patisserie, you’ll be able to chat with the owner, no more, no less!
-But the surprise is also in the cakes: their Brussels chocolate moelleux, Paris Brest and apple tarts are unquestionably among the best we’ve tasted in Brussels!
+Thanks to the open kitchen in the heart of the patisserie, you can chat with the owner – no more, no less!
+But the surprise is also in the cakes .
+Their Brussels chocolate moelleux, Paris Brest and apple tarts are undoubtedly among the best we’ve tasted in Brussels!
 Refined workmanship, often organic ingredients, precise and delicate combinations… you know where to go!

 📍 Address: Rue du Congrès 3, 1000 Brussels.